 Two full seasons.
 Meanwhile, we offer an ancient and organic solution that prematurely oxidizes the cedar to a weathered gray.
 This is a slghtly distressed finish comprising of a mixture of hard cider and steel wool.
 As this finish wears away, it gradually exposes the cedar such that one day the natural weathering patina has fully replaced the pre-weathered finish.

 Please visit Regarding Installations.
 Patrons within the general San Francisco Bay Area enjoy the availability of Brian Van Rheena's Provident Construction.
 Fully and completely versed in the products, Brian for 12+ years has represented the tremendous resource of insuring what leaves the shop is met with a level of installation that is affordable, thorough, and of an irreproachable quality.
 Beyond the bay area, installations are performed by a variety of skill levels sourced by the homeowner.
 Any installer is welcome to call for explanations or assistance, before or during the installation.
-Steps-by-step installation guides are available at the above link.
+Steps-by-step installation guides are available at the above link, as well as accompanying all orders a hard-copy printouts.

 Your gate will arrive at the foot of your drive in a UPS Freight truck, packed in a durable, ribbed cardboard crate.